 |Board member||Position in Committee|

-The Integral Risk Committee is responsible for revising and following all risks that may affect us, including reputational risk, allowing for an integral risk management.
-This committee serves as the governing body through which the Board supervises all risk functions.
+The Risk Committee is responsible for reviewing and monitoring all risks that may affect us, including reputational risk, allowing for integral risk management.
+This committee serves as the governing body through which the Board supervises risk in general.
 It also evaluates the reasonability of the systems for measurement and control of risks.
-This Committee includes the Vice Chairman of the Board and five Board members.

 |Board member||Position in Committee|